kdechant/eamon/EVENT-HANDERS.md

         })
         game.player.updateInventory();
         game.artifacts.updateVisible();
+        return false;
       }
+      return true;
     },

-### regular "read"
+### "afterRead"

-This works just like "beforeRead" but it happens after any regular markings (effects) on the artifact are shown
+This works just like "beforeRead" but it happens after any regular markings (effects) on the artifact are shown.
+It can be used to display additional text or perform additional logic after the "normal" effects are shown.

 Parameters:
 - arg (string) - What the player typed after READ (e.g., "read *book*" )
 - artifact (Artifact) - The artifact that matched the arg (if any)
-- command (ReadCommand) - A reference to the actual Command object, to allow setting the "markings_read" flag

 Return value: none

 Example:

-    "read": function(arg: string, artifact: Artifact, command: ReadCommand) {
+    "afterRead": function(arg: string, artifact: Artifact) {
       let game = Game.getInstance();
       if (artifact !== null && artifact.id === 11) {
         // this artifact is not actually a "readable" type, but has a readable message on it game.effects.print(10);
-        command.markings_read = true;
       }
     },